 OVPDEMA's Study Abroad Scholarship

-Scholarship applications are reviewed by a scholarship committee within the Office of the Vice President for Diversity, Equity, and Multicultural Affairs (OVPDEMA) after the posted deadline.
+Scholarship applications are reviewed by the Office of the Vice President for Diversity, Equity, and Multicultural Affairs (OVPDEMA) after the posted deadline.
 This scholarship is not intended to pay for an entire study abroad program, but rather to assist students in covering some of the costs associated with international study.
 OVPDEMA highly encourages students to seek additional funding sources for the study abroad programs.
 Remember that each scholarship has a specific deadline.
 Make sure to apply early.
 Below is a list of excellent financial aid resources: